taufik-nurrohman/minify/README.md

 application, in this case, were using the GPL license from the start.
 And so, its extensions have to be licensed under the GPL license too.

-I decided to completely re-write this library under the MIT license because I no longer view this implementation as a “complex thing” that it takes a lot of effort to program it.
+I then decided to completely re-write this library under the MIT license because I no longer view this implementation as a “complex thing” that it takes a lot of effort to program it.
 I also want to make my implementation generally available to a wide range of people (including those who develop proprietary applications), so it will be easier for me to get financial support from them.